sahilsaxena21/dev_disengagement_pyspark/README.md

 This analysis attempts to reproduce the analytical methodology of a research paper [1].
 One of the research questions addressed in the selected paper is “Given a developer’s first six monthly report data, can we effectively predict whether the developer will leave the company or not (i.e. not-retained vs. retained) after he/she enters the company for one year?”.
 For this analysis, the following research question is explored, “Given a developer’s first six months of commit activity towards a Github organization, can we effectively predict whether or not a developer will disengage from the organization in the future?”

 ### 1.4 Hypothesis
-Two factors are considered in this analysis i.e. workload factors and environmental stability factors.
+Two factors are considered in this analysis i.e. **workload factors** and **work environmental stability** factors.

-In terms of workload related factors, it is hypothesized that high workload in the beginning months (i.e. first six months of since a person's first commit to a Github organization) is predictive of future disengagement.
+In terms of **workload factors**, it is hypothesized that high workload in the beginning months (i.e. first six months of since a person's first commit to a Github organization) is predictive of future disengagement.

-In terms of work environment stability related factors, it is hypothesized that frequent changes in the committer team is predictive of future disengagement.
+In terms of **work environment stability** factors, it is hypothesized that frequent changes in the committer team is predictive of future disengagement.

 ## 2. Data Preparation
 The dataset used was the commits table within the github_repos dataset available on Google BigQuery.
 We focus our analysis on the commit activity in repos within the Apache GitHub organization.
 Fig 2.1 provides an overview of the SQL code used to extract data from Google BigQuery.
 Fig 2.2 shows a snapshot of the pre-processed dataset.
 Table 2.1 provides a high level overview of the dataset.